Postal Code Polygons

 Postal codes in Mexico are issued by the Correos de México.
-There are over 67,000 5-digit postal codes in this database and are identified by the first 2-digits which represent the state, and the last 3-digits representing the local area.
+There are over 67,000 5-digit postal codes in this database which are identified by the first 2 digits which represent the state, and the last 3 digits represent the local area.

 Postcode Polygons and Points (UK)

-Our data is available in various formats including Postal Code Shapefiles, Zip Code Shapefiles, Zip Code KML and Postal Code KML.
+Our data products are available in various formats including Postal Code Shapefiles, Zip Code Shapefiles, Zip Code KML, and Postal Code KML.